GSecurity1979/Notes/Guide to Star Trek Online.md

 Ship: Any T6, preferably with 2 experimental upgrades

-Boffs: watchers or Superior Romulan Operatives
+Boffs: Watchers or Superior Romulan Operatives

-Boff Powers: attack pattern beta, emergency power to engines and weapons, photonic officer, reverse shield polarity, aux to sif, teams, jam sensors, tachyon beam (or gravity well), attack upgrade(s) and polarize hull
+Boff Powers: attack pattern beta, emergency power to engines and weapons, photonic officer, reverse shield polarity, aux to sif, gravity well, attack upgrade(s).

 Doffs: emergency conn hologram (from phoenix), fabrication eng to extend reverse shield polarity, energy officers with crtd or borg

 Ship seating: any, for pvp you want cmdr intel

 Ship Weapons: any, preferably with crtd mods, try to put cannons or beams or torps in front and 360 weps at the back

-Consoles: fel'khri torment engine, genesis seed and gemini device

 Ship gear: fleet core, iconian shield, prevailing fortified engines, colony secondary/deflector